-Students in the department earn a Bachelor of Arts degree in sociology and anthropology.
+Students in the department earn a bachelor of arts degree in sociology and anthropology.
+They are encouraged to cultivate an area of focus in consultation with their major advisor.
 At minimum 12 courses (46-48 credits) are required to complete the major.
 At least seven of the major courses must be at the 300-400 level.
 A maximum of one 100-level course and four 200 level courses may be counted toward the major.

 No more than four of the major courses may be taken at other schools.
-To transfer courses from other schools or study abroad programs, permission must be obtained from an academic advisor.
+To transfer courses from other schools or study abroad programs, permission must be obtained from the department chair.

-Learning outcomes for this program may be found at: www.redlands.edu/ba-soan/learning-outcomes/.
+Learning outcomes for this program may be found at: www.redlands.edu/BA-SOAN/learning-outcomes.